Choutuve-Inc/7552-Chotuve-AndroidApp/README.md

 # 7552-Chotuve-AndroidApp
-Choutuve, like YouTube, but without quality (App Server)
+Choutuve, like YouTube, but without quality (Android Client)